forest-shadow/react-redux-mapbox-demo/README.md

 2. Clone the repo
 3. Navigate to the project's root
 4. Run `yarn` to install all dependencies
-5. Add the `.env` file with your mapbox token
+5. Add the `.env.local` file with your mapbox token
 6. `yarn start`

 ## Implemented features